Close

 Gratuity actually received.

-• If Gratuity Exceeds the Exempted Limit: Any gratuity amount received beyond the exemption limit is taxable as per the employee's income tax slab for that financial year.
+• If Gratuity Exceeds the Exempted Limit: Any excess amount of gratuity received over the exemption limit is taxable at the rate of income tax that applies to the employee in the same financial year.

-• Gratuity Received During Employment: If an employee receives gratuity while still in service (not due to retirement, resignation, or disability), the entire amount is taxable as part of their salary income.
+• Gratuity Received During Employment: When such an employee is given gratuity during service (not because of retirement, resignation, or disability), a full amount is taxable as a portion of salary income.

 • Tax Deducted at Source (TDS): If the gratuity exceeds the exempted limit of ₹20 lakh (as per the Union Budget 2025), the employer deducts TDS at the applicable tax rate before making the payment.